-Air drying of seeds by condensation
+Air drying by condensation

 To allow quick and efficient drying of seed or grain to a low moisture content, the incoming air must be sufficiently dry.
 When the condition of this air is not optimal, the drying process will take too long and the desired moisture content of the seed will not be reached.
-By drying the air first, the moisture content of the air is reduced and the air will be able to absorb more moisture from the MAP.
+By drying the air first, the moisture content of the air is reduced and the air will be able to absorb more moisture from the seed.

 grille and above it the exhaust duct with fans.

-A method to extract moisture from the air is through condensation.
+A method to extract moisture from the air drying is through condensation.
 Air contains energy; A part is used to keep water molecules in the air (moving), the rest (free energy) warms the air up.

 When we take energy from the air, the free energy decreases first and the air will cool down.